flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Organizational, meta

 This section covers prerequisites for the work being undertaken below coming to fruition.
-Our intention is to do the needful to ensure that our community's well being and stapreferences are prioritized.
+Our intention is to do the needful to ensure that our community's well being and stated preferences are prioritized.

 - We will create a proposal in [[loomio]] to spend a monthly sum paying for a [[secondary server]] to  [[runko]].
-- We will define a [[source of truth]] for shared projects understaken by the [[twg]] like this one.
+- We will define [[sources of truth]] for shared projects undertaken by the [[twg]], including [[channels]] to communicate with members of the [[social coop tech group]] and otherwise influencing the process.

 ## Mastodon upgrades

+Our highest user-visible priority is to keep the [[Mastodon]] instance behind https://social.coop running smoothly.

 - #todo Link to existing upgrade procedures here; then integrate them into a single source of truth, inline or linked.
   - Those we found in the [[twg]].